foxis/ESPWeather/README.md

 ## Reducing current consumption

 I've measured 1.8ma current in deep sleep.
-That means that the device sleeps for 30 minutes with 1.8mA current consuming 1.8mAh(I assume it never goes away).
+That means that the station sleeps for 30 minutes with 1.8mA current consuming 1.8mAh(I assume it never goes away).
 During all the communication and measurements somewhere around 70-90 mA are flowing to the ESP.
 So let's say it's 75mA for 30s.
 That translates to 0.625mAh.
 Therefore 800mAh battery would last a long time (about 13 days).
 Sadly, the batteries I am using in the photos are pretty much dead and charge up to around 75-120mAh.
 Which lasted for about 40 hours which confirms current consumption measurements and rough calculations to a degree.

 That was with two LEDs being constantly lit and an onboard regulator.
 Which I am surprised by, by the way.
-One can always remove those buggers, but I figured that with solar panel the device would run almost indefinitely and would have plenty of run time for home usage with a 800mAh battery.
+One can always remove those buggers, but I figured that with solar panel the station would run almost indefinitely and would have plenty of run time for home usage with a 800mAh battery.
 By removing the blue LED current drops to ~400uA during deep sleep and the dead'est battery still runs for 4 days already at 3.75V.

 # Configuration

 Please look at `sample_wificonfig.h` file, select relevant features, add default Wifi credentials, MQTT connection details and build after selecting appropriate board.
-Note, that wifi connection and MQTT are required if one wants to configure the device, e.g. changing the name or adding more access points.
+Note, that wifi connection and MQTT are required if one wants to configure the station, e.g. changing the name or adding more access points.

-# Topics being published by the device
+# Topics being published by the station

 ## announce

-Device will publish it's name to this topic once it connects to MQTT broker.
+Station will publish it's name to this topic once it connects to MQTT broker.
 Initially it will be a MAC address of the ESP.
-One can configure a different name by publishing to `{device name}/name` a new name which will be saved on the device.
+One can configure a different name by publishing to `{station name}/name` a new name which will be saved on the station.

-## {device name}/temperature
+## {station name}/temperature

 Temperature of the surroundings in deg. centigrade.

-## {device name}/pressure
+## {station name}/pressure

 Air pressure of the surroundings in milli Bar.

-## {device name}/humidity
+## {station name}/humidity

 Air relative humidity in percentage.

-## {device name}/battery
+## {station name}/battery

 Battery voltage in volts.

-# Topics being subscribed by the Device
+# Topics being subscribed by the station

-## {device name}/name
+## {station name}/name

 Publishing to this topic will change station name.
-Device name must not contain neither commas nor spaces as these symbols are reserved for E-Paper variant.
+Station name must not contain neither commas nor spaces as these symbols are reserved for E-Paper variant.
 One can specify a list of station names separated by a space or comma, so that measurement from those stations can be monitored.
 E.g. "paper OLED outside mobile" was used in the E-Paper variant shown in the photo.
 That means, that E-Paper variant's name was set to "paper" and three other stations were monitored: OLED, outside and mobile.
 Since each station published persistent telemetry messages, the latest data is being monitored and subsequently displayed on the E-Paper display.

-## {device name}/apadd
+## {station name}/apadd

 Publishing to this topic will add another Wifi Network.
 One must supply a space delimited ssid and password, e.g. `ssid password`.
-This will be saved to the device and it will try to connect to this and other saved APs on boot.
+This will be saved to the station and it will try to connect to this and other saved APs on boot.

-## {device name}/apremove
+## {station name}/apremove

 Publishing to this topic will remove the ap.
 One must publish ssid of the network that one wishes to remove.

-## {device name}
+## {station name}

 This topic accepts following publishes:

 ### SLEEP

-Forces the device to sleep for preset time (around 30 minutes).
+Forces the station to sleep for preset time (around 30 minutes).

 ### NOSLEEP

-Disables sleeping of the devices.
+Disables sleeping of the stations.
 This does not percist after restart.
 Useful for OTA development/etc.

 ### RESTART

-Forces restart of the device.
+Forces restart of the station.

 ### PING

 Forces to announce it's name on `announce` topic.
-Useful for device status monitoring.
+Useful for station status monitoring.

 # Things to note

 ## RX/TX pins
 Due to pin count limitation on ESP-1 RX and TX pins are used for I2C bus.
-I2C devices seem to survive initial burst of boot info that is fed during bootup, but programming via serial while these pins are still connected to OLED/BMP280 is not advised.
+I2C stations seem to survive initial burst of boot info that is fed during bootup, but programming via serial while these pins are still connected to OLED/BMP280 is not advised.
 I've tried it, but ESP-12 module does not boot.

 ## SPIFFS
 Until now (20180216) ESP-01 with PUYA flash chips are not supported by the SPIFFS library (it can read uploaded, but not properly write files.).
 As a workaround one can publish config topics with persistent messages.
-E.g. setting name of the device.
+E.g. setting name of the station.
 Setting up Wifi in this fashion isn't really useful for obvious reasons though.

 ## BMP280
 For some reason very first measurement is way too high (both temperature and pressure).
 I've tried several libraries with no luck.
 In fact Adafruit_BMP280 library gives way too high readings all the time.
 The one I'm using currently (BMP280) is simplistic and allows to set different oversampling values and gives the most accurate readings except for the very first.